 How do you stand in awe of God?
 On a walk or hike outside?
 Looking in the eyes of your child?
 Maybe watching your grandkids grow up?
 It could be by reading a great book about God.
 Of course it means studying the Bible.
 But studying the Bible should not be an isolated practice that we always or even mostly do alone.
 Remember that that Teacher, in Ecclesiastes 5:1-7, is thinking of a person going to the temple, something that was most often done in community, with other people.
 In the same way, gathering with your church family is quite important.
 There is something formative about being together, to sing praises together, to pray together, to study God’s word together.
 It forms us, changes us, helps us to grow.
 We stand in awe of God together.

 What this requires is practice.
 We are called to be people who stand in awe of God.
-It requires the practice of observation, setting aside regular time in your life for quiet contemplation of God.
+To accomplish that requires the practice of observation, setting aside regular time in your life for quiet contemplation of God.
 Maybe you do this best in a quiet room alone.
 Maybe you prefer being in nature.
 Maybe there is a group of friends you can practice contemplation of God with together.
 No matter the method, the intention is to stand in awe of God, to give him credit and glory and praise for who he is and what he has done, to “be still and know that he is God” (Psalm 46:10).

 But it can take practice.
 Are you out of practice?
 What do you need to change in your life to stand in awe of God?
 Do you need to make it an actual appointment on your calendar?